Ilak-0/prometheus-jmx-exporter-kubernetes/README.md

-# Monitoring JAVA app with jmx_exporter in k8s
+# Monitoring JAVA app with jmx_exporter in k8s(using initContainer)

 ## Requirement
 * `prometheus` server to collect metrics